Noncommutative Complex Structures on Quantum Homogeneous Spaces: Introduction

 Subsequently, Beggs and Smith introduced a second more comprehensive approach to \nccg in \cite{EBPS}.
 Their motive was to provide a framework for quantising the intimate relationship between complex differential geometry and complex projective geometry.
 They foresee that the rich interaction between algebraic and analytic techniques occurring in the classical setting will carry over to the \nc world.

 The more modest aim of this paper is to begin the development of a theory of \nccg for quantum group homogeneous spaces.
-This will be done very much in the style of Majid's noncommutative Riemannian geometry \cite{Maj1,Maj,MajPrimer}, with the only significant difference being that here we will not need to assume that our quantum homogeneous spaces are Hopf--Galois extensions, while we will assume that they are faithfully flat.
-We first introduce the notion of a {\em covariant \nc complex structure} for a total differential calculus.
-Then, by calling on our assumption of faithful flatness, we use Takeuchi's categorical equivalence to establish a simple set of necessary and sufficient conditions for such \nc complex structures to exist.
+This will be done very much in the style of Majid's noncommutative Riemannian geometry \cite{Maj,MajPrimer}, with the only significant difference being that here we will not need to assume that our quantum homogeneous spaces are Hopf--Galois extensions, while we will assume a faithful flatness property.
+This assumption allows us to use Takeuchi's categorical equivalence to establish a simple set of necessary and sufficient conditions for covariant complex structures to exist.
 In subsequent work, it is intended to build upon these results and formulate \nc generalisations of Hodge theory and K\"ahler geometry for quantum homogeneous spaces \cite{MMF3}.
 Indeed, the first steps in this direction have already been taken \cite{MMFPhD}.

 For this undertaking to be worthwhile, however, it will need to be applicable to a good many interesting examples.
 Recall that classically one of the most important classes of homogeneous complex manifolds is the family of generalised flag manifolds.
 As has been known for a long time, these spaces admit a direct $q$-deformation in terms of the Drinfeld--Jimbo quantum groups \cite{LR91,Soibel2,TT}.
 Somewhat more recently, it was shown by Heckenberger and Kolb \cite{HKdR} that the Dolbeault double complex of the irreducible flag manifolds survives this $q$-deformation intact.
 This result gives us one of the most important families of \nc complex structures that we have, and as such, provides an invaluable testing ground for any newly proposed theory of \nccgn.